mrutunjay-kinagi/bio/README.md

 # 👋 Hi there!
 I'm Mrutunjay Kinagi

 I'm a **Senior Backend Developer** based in Bangalore, specializing in building scalable and efficient backend systems.
-With a strong background in various programming languages and frameworks, I focus on delivering high-quality software solutions, particularly in the realms of **AI/ML** and **Data Engineering**.
+With a strong background in various programming languages and frameworks, I focus on delivering high-quality software solutions, particularly in the realms of **AI/ML** and **Data**.

 ## 🚀 Skills